canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 * the packet is sent out a virtual interface that loops the packet back to the same Linux kernel (e.g. `veth
   <https://manpages.ubuntu.com/manpages/en/man4/veth.4.html>`_ interfaces),
-  although the list of hooks are not going to overlap completely;
+  although the list of hooks are not going to overlap completely; FIXME: does this even make sense?
+Of course a packet sent out a veth is going to come back in on the pair...
+Also, is nfmark maintained?
+Wouldn't expect it, need to confirm.
 * Virtual Routing and Forwarding (VRF) is in use - a packet will traverse the L3 prerouting hook twice, once with the input interface set to the L3 interface and once with the input interface set to the VRF interface.
-* the packet is processed and reinjected by the kernel into the networking stack (e.g. after IPsec encryption/decryption and ESP encapsulation/decapsulation - although the packet is admittedly modified, some of the state is maintained across this operation).
+* the packet is processed and reinjected by the kernel into the networking stack (e.g. after IPsec encryption/decryption and ESP encapsulation/decapsulation in tunnel mode - although the packet is admittedly different, some of the state is maintained across this operation, such as the Netfilter mark).
+FIXME: technically, this is a different packet - does it even make sense?
+Same applies to other L3 encapsulations, e.g. vxlan.

 The Netfilter hooks and, hence, the ``nftables`` rules are managed independently per `network namespace
 <https://manpages.ubuntu.com/manpages/en/man7/network_namespaces.7.html>`_.
 As
-such, different firewall rules are configured in each network namespace, facilitating functionality such containers.
+such, different firewall rules are configured in each network namespace, facilitating functionality such as containers.
 This also means that if the two ends of a veth pair are associated with different namespaces, they will be processed by independent firewall rules.

 Structure
 ---------